Shiihon/MiniProject_group15/README.md

 ### How accurate is your solution of prediction?
 Explain the meaning of the quality measures.
 #### For the classification task of predicting employee attrition
-- The model achieved an overall accuracy of 85.9% on the test set but it seems imbalanced
+- The model achieved an overall accuracy of 84.6% on the test set but it seems imbalanced
   - I evaluated the model using a Confusion matrix to help us understand how well the classifier did based on number of cases of correct or wrong prediction
-    - The model correctly predicted 125 out of 128 employees who stayed.
+    - The model correctly predicted 126 out of 128 employees who stayed.
-    - It correctly predicted 9 out of 28 employees who left.
+    - It correctly predicted 6 out of 28 employees who left.
     - When the model predicts that an employee will leave, it is correct 75% of the time.
-    - The model only detects 32% of the employees who actually leave.
+    - The model only detects 21% of the employees who actually leave.
-    - The F1-score (Attrition = Yes) being 0.45 is a relatively low score indicating the model is not catching enough of the true "leavers."
+    - The F1-score (Attrition = Yes) being 0.33 is a relatively low score indicating the model is not catching enough of the true "leavers."
-    - The Macro Average F1-score being 0.68 gives equal weight to both classes and highlights and tells us that the model struggles more with predicting attrition than retention.
+    - The Macro Average F1-score being 0.62 gives equal weight to both classes and highlights and tells us that the model struggles more with predicting attrition than retention.

 ### Which are the most decisive factors for quitting a job?
 Why do people quit their job?
 #### For the classification task of predicting employee attrition
 - The Random Forest model suggests that employees' income, age, commute distance, and tenure are the primary factors influencing attrition.
-Job satisfaction, overtime, and the work environment also play key roles, but not as much as the other features.
+Number of comapnies that they've worked at, overtime, and the work environment also play key roles, but not as much as the other features.
 Some of the primary reasons could be:
-  - Employees with lower salaries might be more inclined to leave for better opportunities.
-High compensation can be a strong retention factor.
+  - Compensation (MonthlyIncome, PercentSalaryHike): Employees feeling underpaid or without raises may seek better opportunities elsewhere.
-  - Younger employees or those with less experience might be more likely to leave in search of better growth opportunities.
-On the other hand, older or more experienced employees might expect career stability.
+  - Work-Life Balance (OverTime, DistanceFromHome): Employees working long hours or dealing with long commutes are at higher risk of burnout and leaving.
-  - Employees who live farther away from the office may be more prone to attrition due to long commutes.
-This can lead to higher burnout or dissatisfaction, especially in jobs that are physically demanding.
+  - Experience and Career Growth (TotalWorkingYears, YearsAtCompany): Lack of career progression or stagnation can lead to dissatisfaction, especially for employees with more experience.
-  - Employees who have worked at the company for a longer time or who have been with the same manager for several years may experience stagnation or a lack of new challenges, which could influence their decision to leave.
+  - Job Engagement (JobInvolvement, EnvironmentSatisfaction): Employees who are disengaged or dissatisfied with their environment are more likely to leave.

 #### For the clustering task of segmenting employees into meaningful groups
 - We got revealed two clear employee segments: